nandajjay/Garbage-Classification/README.md

   install -r requirements.txt

 # Report
-* See Waste_Classification_Report.pdf for full explanation, results, and model performance.
+* See FinalReport-NandajJayaraj.pdf for full explanation, results, and model performance.